unfoldingWord-box3/translation-helps-print-preview/README.md

 1. Provide hook to get a GL quote from OL quote and related scripture data.

 ___

+### Node.js script for headless rendering

+The Node.js environment does not need to reacreate everything that the app or RCLs do to create a PDF.

+1. Generate data required to pass to an App that generates Print Preview.

+   1. If the app requires .zip files of all resources, download and provide those.

+   1. If the app requires a link to make permalinks load required data from server.

+1. Pass link into a headless browser and trigger Print function after the page renders.
+Upda
+___
 ___

 ## Repository Structure